centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-backupexec-nscp-restapi.md

 ### Templates

-The Centreon Pack Backup Exec brings 1 host template:
+The Centreon Pack Backup Exec brings a host template:
 * App-Backupexec-Nscp-Restapi-custom

 It brings the following service templates: